acanalis/acanalis.github.io/content/en/post/pass me the hammer/index.md

     C(thing)
 ```

 Now B is prepared to deal with A's sloppy behaviour.
-But the problem is that this defense is incomplete, only covering for when A might give you a "not hammer", while failing when A throws an exception as just we saw in [Muscle memory](#muscle-memory).
+But the problem is that this defense is incomplete, only covering for when A might give you a "not hammer", while failing when A throws an exception as we just saw in [Muscle memory](#muscle-memory).

-Esentially there are two different pipelines, the normal pipeline and the error pipeline.
-The error pipeline bubbles errors whether we like it or not.
-And you treat both of them with different syntaxes: writing an if...else for the former and a try...catch for the latter.
+Essentially there are two different pipelines, the normal pipeline and the error pipeline.
+The error pipeline bubbles errors whether you like it or not.
+And you treat both of them with different syntaxes: writing an if...else for the former and a try...except for the latter.

 ## Helpful unhelpful